WWJ-TV: CBS News Detroit

 On December 14, 2021, WWJ-TV/WKBD parent ViacomCBS (since renamed Paramount Global) announced it would start a full-scale news service in Detroit, CBS News Detroit, which was slated to begin in the late summer or early fall of 2022.
 This announcement followed prior unveiling of plans by CBS News to rebrand their over-the-top media service CBSN and localized iterations of CBSN among the entire owned-and-operated station group as the CBS News Streaming Network and "CBS News Local", respectively.
-WWJ-TV/WKBD vice president/general manager Brian Watson approached Wendy McMahon, co-president of CBS News and Stations, about establishing the news service; McMahon later described her initial reaction as, "...I thought to myself, 'This never happens.
-Until now.'"
+WWJ-TV/WKBD vice president and general manager Brian Watson approached Wendy McMahon, co-president of CBS News and Stations, about establishing the news department; McMahon described the opportunity to start a streaming-first newsroom at a major-market, network-owned station as "unprecedented".
 A local newscast had previously been restored to WKBD in 2020, produced from KTVT in Fort Worth, Texas, and having been launched after the successful rollout of CBSN's localized platforms.

-Unique for an American broadcast television station, CBS News Detroit will produce 137 hours a week of online streaming news, with 40 of those hours simulcast in key time periods over WWJ-TV.
+Uniquely for an American broadcast television station, CBS News Detroit produces 137 hours a week of online streaming news, with 40 of those hours simulcast in key time periods over WWJ-TV.
 Correspondents are assigned to beats organized by community, including a State Capitol reporter in Lansing; each of the 14 reporters has their own Ford Bronco equipped with mobile editing systems, allowing them to produce reports without visiting the Southfield studio.
 A lifted Ford F-150 serves as a mobile weather truck.
 The newsroom, which also serves as the news set, has an industrial design.
-Management has emphasized WWJ-TV will simulcast the streaming service instead of the other way around, allowing for longer reports not subject to time limits and the newscasts having a more conversational tone.
+Management emphasized that WWJ-TV would simulcast the streaming service instead of the other way around, allowing for longer reports not subject to time limits and the newscasts having a more conversational tone.